Tess and Stacy By Dennis McKay

 I heard something or someone stirring in the background.
 “We drove all night, left Stacy at the Iowa State Fair.”

-Buddy just stood there with a huh expression on his face.
+Buddy stood there with a huh expression on his face.

 Buddy sighed and said, “Look Tess, you gotta understand, I got lonely.”

 “I need to be with Stacy.
-We have to go back to the Fair...
+We have to go back to the fair...
 Please,” I gasped as the first tear streaked my cheek.

-Eric drove the entire 600 miles with me still numb in the passenger seat.
-We talked very little and Eric was very decent the whole way, talking when I talked and the other times just driving with an occasional concerned glance over at me.
-We ate peanut butter sandwiches for breakfast, lunch, and dinner.
+Teddy drove the entire 600 miles with me still numb in the passenger seat.
+We talked very little and Teddy was very decent the whole way, talking when I talked, and the other times driving in silence with an occasional concerned glance over at me.
+We ate peanut butter sandwiches for breakfast and lunch.
 By the time, we arrived in Des Moines it was late afternoon.

-We stopped at the Ferris Wheel, every seat filled and a line of people waiting to ride it.
-“Eric,” I said as I looked up at a seat with an elderly couple tottering at the top of the wheel, “We need to think like Stacy.
+We stopped at the Ferris wheel, where a long line of people were boarding.
+“Teddy,” I said as I looked up at an elderly couple in a tottering seat at the top of the wheel, “we need to think like Stacy.
 Where would she go?”

 Stacy exaggerated a smile and tapped her blackened front teeth.
 “Just trying to fit in with the country folk.”

-Whoa, I thought, she’s already sharing a tent with this guy.
-I wanted to get Stacy alone and tell her about finding Buddy with the girl, to drink a couple of beers with my best friend and hash the whole thing out.
+After registering the fact that she was sharing a tent with this guy,I needed to get Stacy alone and tell her about finding Buddy with the girl, to drink a couple of beers with my best friend and hash the whole thing out.
 But I sure as all hell didn’t want to share it with this tall hayseed named Earl.

-That night Stacy told Eric and me that she wasn’t going on with us—she was staying with Earl.
+That night Stacy told Teddy and me that she wasn’t going on with us—she was staying with Earl.
 I knew better than trying to talk her out of it.
 Once she made up her mind, there was no going back with Stacy.

 I headed north toward the Upper Peninsula.
 I loved it all: driving the MG with the top down, woodland and water everywhere, and camping out in the woods.
 Sounds like a crazy think for a young woman to do, but this was 1978 and it was a different world then.
 At least I perceived it that way.

 A Justice of the Peace performed the wedding, Stacy’s parents had refused to come, and I was the only guest outside the state of Iowa.
 Stacy had jerry-rigged a wedding dress out of toilet paper.
 That’s right toilet paper.
 It didn’t look half-bad either.
-After the wedding, Earl and Stacy were off on an assignment of his to take pictures for an Agricultural Journal of soybean crops damaged by chinch bugs in Kansas.
+After the wedding, Earl and Stacy were off on an assignment to take photographs for an Agricultural Journal of soybean crops damaged by chinch bugs in Kansas.
 So off they went, and then it hit me—it was time to go home.
 Stacy was married and it was never going to be the same again.

-So two years from now off we’ll go, Bill and I. And somewhere along the way, I’ll try to remember the way it used to be through that inscrutable prism—the rear view mirror of my life.
+So two years from now off we’ll go, Bill and I. And somewhere along the way, I’ll try to remember the way it used to be through that inscrutable prism—the rear view mirror of life.